 11 Purples Snake Species That Exist in the World

-1. Common File Snake
+1. Common File Snake (Limaformosa capensis)

 Common file snakes, known in some parts as witchdoctor snakes which bring good luck, are harmless snakes found in Africa.
 These snakes look like triangular files and have keeled scales atop their purple-pinkish skins and a light dorsal stripe that stretches from their heads to their tails.